Hindu Push-ups, Mace Swings and Sandbag Get-ups OH MY!

 - Essential Lower Body Training for All Athletes

 This entry was posted on Sunday, June 6th, 2010 at 8:30 pm and is filed under accelerated muscular development, athletic strength training lift odd objects, strength training muscle building workouts, strength training to improve athletic performance, strength training workouts, strongman training for athletes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson